-• Flaws in the metal just below the surface that only show after striping.
-Sometimes this pops up under a Nickel Plated gun or a firearm that was welded or heat treated.
+- Only after we receive the firearm, strip it down to bare parts and inspect it, we sometimes find, flaws just below the surface that only show after striping.
+Sometimes this pops up under a Nickel Plated gun or a firearm that was welded or heat treated previously.

-• Rough surface firearms can require re-engraving of weak lettering, or serial numbers.
+- Rough surface firearms can require re-engraving of weak lettering, or serial numbers.
 This can run your bill up dramatically.
-We have our own four thousand dollar Pantographmachine and can come close to matching most lettering.
+We have our own four thousand dollar Pantograph machine and can come close to matching most lettering.
 We also have several of the more popular logos like S&W, Colt, RUGER and Walther, but, not all of them.
+And each logo is unique and the logo plate or chip to produce in volume it is 175 to 300 dollars our cost.

-• Extra Charge: Minor flaw removal is included in our base pricing.
-If a firearm is heavily flawed, extra time and highly-skilled labor are required to correct this condition.
-Extra charges for restoration-type work are $60.00/hr.
-READ: Incidentally, some firearms currently being manufactured are leaving the manufacturer with virtually no polishing or flaw removal prior to the factory-applied coating.
+- READ: Incidentally, and just so you are aware, some firearms currently being manufactured are leaving the manufacturer with virtually no polishing or flaw removal prior to the factory-applied coating.
 In some instances a heavy coat of Polymer PAINT is applied to hide the flaws, in others a heavy coarse blasting media like aluminum oxide is used prior to the bluing process.
-Two example ares the Mil-Finish Beretta Pistols and the latter are Desert Eagle Products.
-Cost effective for them, labor intensive for us to remove.
+Two examples: Cost effective for them, labor intensive for us to remove.

-• Stripping…of plating or paint requires expenses for extra man hours, chemicals and waste treatment.
+- Stripping…of already plated or painted firearms incurs expenses for extra man hours, chemicals and waste treatment.
 There is no extra charge to strip bluing.

-• Note on SIGs, Browning's...On late model SIG stainless guns, they have been using a hardening process similar to GLOCKS Tennifer finish.
-The reason for this case hardening is so that the slide and the stainless frame don't start to gall.
-When we get a SIG top in to refinish or chrome to make it more durable we can on only bead blast and chrome it.
+When we get a SIG top in to refinish or chrome to make it more durable we can only bead blast and chrome it.
 The Browning lineup of pistols is also finished in this manner due to their hardening.

 A reminder and our mantra: Metalworking is both a science and an art, but we are not magicians even though some of our customers have mentioned that on occasion.